 Epson conducts information security programs on a global basis.
 In the 2016 fiscal year the senior information security managers from Epson sites around the world began meeting regularly to discuss common issues and to increase the information security preparedness of Group companies.

 Ever since the Personal Information Protection Act went into full effect in 2005, Epson has sought to protect the personal data of customers and employees Group-wide.
 Products such as Epson's Pulsense heart rate monitor and M-Tracer for golf come with online services.
 Since these services contain the personal data of users, we check the work flow to ensure that personal data is appropriately managed and protected.
 In addition, Epson Sales Japan Corporation and Epson Direct Corporation maintain PrivacyMark System certification by updating it every two years.

 Meanwhile, Seiko Epson is making preparations to comply with the EU's General Data Protection Regulation, which will come into effect in 2018.

 Intellectual Property Protection

-Epson protects the rights to its creative technologies so as to support the smooth and ongoing development of its existing businesses and the development and growth of new businesses.
-These actions ensure that its IP portfolio contributes to corporate earnings.
-Epson also respect the rights of third parties and implements measures to prevent infringement of those rights.
+Epson protects the rights to its proprietary technologies so as to support the smooth and ongoing development of its existing businesses and the development and growth of new businesses.
+These actions ensure that our IP portfolio contributes to corporate earnings.
+We also respect the rights of others and implement measures to prevent infringement of those rights.